 Why?
-She has been dead 117 years, and our current Queen has now been reigning longer than Vicky did.
-I mean, Canada barely has anything to do with the monarchy anymore, the CBC’s fascination with royal weddings aside.
+She has been dead more than a century, and our current Queen has now been reigning longer than Vicky did.
+I mean, Canada barely has anything to do with the monarchy anymore, the CBC’s fascination with royal weddings (and the ensuing babies) aside.

 Do we celebrate this ex-monarch’s natal anniversary because Canadians are great traditionalists and we still carry a torch for the Old Vic?
 After all, it was under her watchful, un-amused gaze that we started on the road to independence.

 No, it is because we are terrified of her.

 Those of you lucky enough to be born in Republics will never know the terror of falling asleep, terrified the dreaded Queen Victoria might creep into our rooms to deprive us of love, joy and, perhaps, even our very lives.

 Like many Royal families in Europe, the House of Hanover once suffered from inbreeding, but through an ad hoc eugenics program, they were able to instil their bloodlines with enough vigour to run roughshod over the United Kingdom.
 Their secret?

 It began, of course with Sophia of Hanover, who was quite a looker, but who had a taste for the exotic and enjoyed it a bit rough.
 Carpathian werewolves were brought in to satisfy her proclivities and produced George I, who became the first Hanoverian to rule Great Britain.
 Carpathian werewolf tendencies were noticed in George II, but it wasn’t until George III went howlingly mad were people convinced that there was a problem with this eugenics program.